LordHalyana/cuddly-spoon/README.md

 ######    So Far   #####
 Prints PID and Process names that are not in whitelist

+Kills Processes in Blacklist

 ######    To DO   #####

-*Blacklist that kills applications in it
+*make it run in intervals so you dont need to manualy run the script.